 CI Food Brown 3

 Brown HT is a bis-azo dye that occurs as a brown powder or granules.
 It is principally the disodium salt of 4,4′-(2,4-dihydroxy-5-hydroxymethyl-1,3-phenylene-bisazo) di-1-naphthalene-sulfonate and subsidiary coloring matters with sodium chloride and/or sodium sulfate as the principal uncolored components.
 It may be converted to the corresponding aluminum lake.

 Typical applications include confectionery, bakery, dairy fats and oil, meat, seafood, snacks, dry mixes and seasonings, fruit preparation, convenient food, and flavors.

 Brown HT (INS No. 155) is added to foods and beverages at concentrations up to a maximum permitted level (MPL) as established by the Codex Alimentarius Commission.
 There are currently 4 food categories for which MPLs for brown HT have been adopted in the General Standard of Food Additives.
-Many other applications of brown HT as a color additive in foods and beverages have been proposed and are pending adoption.
+Other applications of brown HT as a color additive in foods and beverages have been proposed and are pending adoption.

 EFSA Panel on Food Additives and Nutrient Sources (ANS); Scientific Opinion on the reevaluation of Brown HT (E 155) as a food additive.
 EFSA Journal 2010; 8(3):1536.
 [32 pp.].
 Available online